 - Try a blue-coloured food on Kurashiki Demin Street

 Onomichi is a quaint port town known for its temples, cats and cycling.
-Many people may not know this small town in Hiroshima Prefecture, but if you are looking for off-the-beaten-track places in Japan, Onomich is one of the best places to visit in Japan.
+Many people may not know about this small town in Hiroshima Prefecture, but if you are looking for off-the-beaten-track places in Japan, Onomichi is one of the best places to visit.

 While there are many things to do in Onomichi as a solo female traveller, you can comfortably see everything in a day or two.